groupdocs/docs.groupdocs.com/content/conversion-net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-note-document-with-options.md

 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-# Load Note document with options

-## Load Note document with options

 [**GroupDocs.Conversion**](https://products.groupdocs.com/conversion/net) provides [NoteLoadOptions](https://apireference.groupdocs.com/net/conversion/groupdocs.conversion.options.load/noteloadoptions)to give you control over how source Note document will be processed.
 The following options could be set:

 *   **[DefaultFont](https://apireference.groupdocs.com/net/conversion/groupdocs.conversion.options.load/noteloadoptions/properties/defaultfont) **\- default font for Note document.
 The specified font will be used if a font is missing